The childcare setting/referrer is responsible for making sure that all information in the application is up to date and accurate.

 When applying, proof of employment is required:

-• For first time applications - three months of wage slips for both parents, or correspondence from the employer stating working hours
+• Three months of wage slips for both parents, or correspondence from the employer stating working hours

-• For those who are self-employed - a self-assessment tax return or Unique Tax Reference if newly self-employed
+• For those who are self-employed - Unique Tax Reference number

 We will accept photographs of the evidence listed above via email.
 This information will not be kept once it has been confirmed.